Malaria!

-Malaria! was a German post-punk experimental electronic music band from West Berlin, formed in 1981 by Gudrun Gut and Bettina Köster following the dissolution of Mania D with Karin Luner, Eva Gossling later Die Krupps and Beate Bartel (of Liaisons Dangereuses).
-Other members included Manon P. Duursma, Christine Hahn (founding member of No Wave bands Daily Life, The Static, and CKM with Kim Gordon), and Susanne Kuhnke (also a member of Die Haut).
+Malaria! was a German post-punk experimental electronic music band from West Berlin, formed in 1981 by Gudrun Gut and Bettina Köster following the dissolution of Mania D with Karin Luner, Eva Gossling (of Die Krupps) and Beate Bartel (of Liaisons Dangereuses).
+Other members included Manon P. Duursma, Christine Hahn (founding member of no wave bands Daily Life, the Static, and CKM with Kim Gordon), and Susanne Kuhnke (also a member of Die Haut).
 They are most often associated with Neue Deutsche Welle and no wave.

-Malaria!'s most popular record was New York Passage (produced by Eric Dufaure for Cachalot Records), which was top 10 in both U.S. and European independent music charts and led to a tour with The Birthday Party, John Cale, and Nina Hagen.
+Malaria!'s most popular record was New York Passage (produced by Eric Dufaure for Cachalot Records), which was top 10 in both U.S. and European independent music charts and led to a tour with the Birthday Party, John Cale, and Nina Hagen.

 There are videos for the songs "Geld/Money", "Your Turn to Run", and "You, You" (directed by Anne Carlisle) along with a live video for "Thrash Me" featured in a German documentary called Super 80.

 In 2001, an EP of Malaria! covers entitled Versus was released and included a popular cover of "Kaltes Klares Wasser" by Chicks on Speed.